pleabargain/EnglishHelpsYourCareer/topic career.md

 # questions
 * Your work computer is being monitored.
 What will you change about what you do?
-* In your present career, how much do you think you wil be making in 5 years?
+* In your present career, how much do you think you will be making in 5 years?
 10 years?
 * * What Career or Technical Classes Did You Wish Your School Offered?
 * What does a typical day look like for you?
 * What Do You Want to Be When You Grow Up?
 * Do You Have a Life Calling?
-* What's Your dream Job?
+* What's your dream job?
-* What Are Your Longtime Interests or Passions?
+* What are your longtime interests or passions?
 * Do You Think You Will Have a Career That You Love?
 * What Do You Want More From a Career: Happiness or Wealth?
 * What Investment Are You Willing to Make to Get Your dream Job?